February 8, 2017 by Valerie Ullmer

 Before you start writing, you should know about the greatest writing tool available out there.
 I stumbled upon Scrivener, published by Literature and Latte, two years ago and I love it.
 It’s the biggest tool I use to help organize my writing before I start writing.
 Scrivener is easy to use, is available for Windows and Mac OS, and is less than $50 and the license lasts a lifetime.
 Below are screenshots that I’ve taken of Kai (A Dark Assassins Novel Book One) as examples of what the software can do for you.

 Before I start writing, there is outlining.
-The picture above is the end result of my outline.

 I start outlining by asking what if questions to figure out where I want my story to go.
 For instance: What if Kai who is a loner, falls for a human?